 - Avoid the use technologies such as your phones and laptops before bedtime.

-You’ll never miss reading and hearing about how protein is very important when it comes to weight loss, illnesses, etc, protein is always recommended.
+You’ll never miss reading and hearing about how protein is very important when it comes to weight loss, illnesses, etc. because protein is always recommended.

 Protein is full of amino acids, enzymes, and antibodies that help fight against viruses and bacteria.
-Not getting enough protein can be detrimental to one’s immune system and overall health.
+Lack of getting enough protein can be detrimental to one’s immune system and overall health.

 The high amounts of zinc that are found in protein, aid in the production of white blood cells which fight infection.
 Great sources of protein are found in meat, dairy, nuts, legumes, grains, vegetables, and fruits.